dannberg/dannb-org/content/blog/2023/how-kagi-beats-google.md

 If I'm not sure if the article is worth saving to read later, I'll use Kagi's Universal Summarizer to get a gist of the article.
 This will either convince me to save it, or at least allow me to make peace with releasing it back into the wild unconsumed.

-But one of the coolest part of Kagi's Universal Summarizer is that it works on *YouTube videos* and *podcast episodes*.
+But one of the coolest parts of Kagi's Universal Summarizer is that it works on *YouTube videos* and *podcast episodes*.
 Feed it a YouTube URL or a podcast mp3 and within seconds you'll get a detailed, high-quality summary.
 I know this is available through other third-party services, but Kagi makes it so easy when you're fully integrated that I use it way more.

 ### Assistant (Closed Beta)
 Kagi is continuing to grow in the direction of AI search augmentation with tools like [Assistant](https://help.kagi.com/kagi/ai/assistant.html).
 Currently in closed beta, Assistant is a research tool backed by Kagi Search and large language models.